1886 Charleston earthquake: Aftermath

 Many building owners added earthquake bolts to existing unreinforced masonry buildings in order to add support to the structure to avoid having to demolish it because of instability.
 The bolts pass through the existing masonry walls, tying walls on opposite sides of the structure together for stability.
 Additionally, the South Carolina Emergency Management Division (SCEMD) has been created to plan disaster mitigation as well as respond to current disasters in order to reduce property damage and save lives.

 Local photographer George LaGrange Cook took a series of photographs of the city after the quake, publishing them as Cook's Earthquake Views of Charleston and Vicinity.
 A collection of his work is held by the Gibbes Museum of Art in the city.

 After the initial earthquake, for the next 30 years, there were 435 total aftershocks from the earthquake.
 Some of these started directly after the earthquake and were more frequent and the longer after the earthquake, the more spaced out the aftershocks were.

 The initial shock in Charleston lasted for about 45 seconds and was extremely destructive, leaving nearly all of the 8,000 city structures with either interior damage or broken windows.
 The first aftershock followed just ten minutes later, and had the city rumbling once again.
 In the next 24 hours, at least seven different aftershocks were felt in Charleston and its surrounding areas.
-The earthquake and its aftershocks caused damage to buildings in cities such as Savannah and Augusta, GA, as well as Columbia, SC, all of which reside more than 100 miles from Charleston.
+The earthquake and its aftershocks caused damage to buildings in cities such as Savannah and Augusta, Georgia, as well as Columbia, South Carolina, more than 100 miles from Charleston.
 The quake was even felt in cities as far as Boston and Chicago, where plaster fell from ceilings in upper floors of some buildings.

-It has been estimated that if an earthquake of this size were to occur in the same place today, it would results in an approximately $20 billion loss just in South Carolina, as well as approximately 900 deaths and 44,000 injuries.
+It has been estimated that if an earthquake of this size were to occur in the same place today, it would result in an approximately $20 billion loss just in South Carolina, as well as approximately 900 deaths and 44,000 injuries.
 However, as the earthquakes that have occurred in Charleston are large but infrequent, happening every 500–600 years, it is very unlikely that another earthquake of this size will occur any time soon.